solem675/UKR_MSNA23_CARI/README.md

 which measures household’s resilience to shocks.
 Current status is represented by the FCS and rCSI.
 Coping capacity is measured by the ECMEN and Livelihood Coping.
 (https://resources.vam.wfp.org/data-analysis/quantitative/food-security/technical-guidance-for-the-consolidated-approach-for-reporting-indicators-of-food-security-cari)[CARI guidelines]

+## 1. FCS
+"Prefer not to answer" values are replaced to 0.